Contact Us

 Our final day on the main tour has us visiting Grottaglie, famous for centuries as an internationally known center for ceramics.
 We tour a family-run ceramics workshop specializing in both traditional and modern pottery and with an ancient mill still connected to their current facility.
 After returning to our masseria, relax with spa treatments or a bike ride through the countryside.
 In the evening, we gather together for a celebratory final dinner and are treated to a show by local musicians and dancers who teach us how to do the traditional pizzica dance.
 (B,L,D)

-Day 11 - Depart / Sicily Extension
+Day 12 - Depart

 If you'd like more information about this tour, please contact us or give us a call at (214) 493-3027.